 In the interconnected and converged information society, it is the essential foundation for enriching and developing the people's socio-economic activities and living that the IoT systems and other ICTs are fully available for use by all actors, including individuals, enterprises, and governmental entities.
 In this society, cybersecurity is a literacy, to one degree or another, required for everyone.
 Cybersecurity literacy includes logical thinking capability and understandings of ICTs as well as the basic mechanisms of equipment.
 It is vital to cultivate such literacy based on school children's developmental stages starting from the elementary and secondary education levels.
-Moreover, learning cybersecurity experts at the higher education stage; pre-tertiary learning is equally required for conventional ICTs experts and ICTs users to become cybersecurity literate.

-The Government will further promote elementary and secondary education for: nurturing practical skills, scientific understanding of information, and participatory attitudes towards the data-driven society; facilitating understanding of information morality, including information security, and other associated understandings; and fostering logical thinking capability and understandings of ICTs as well as the basic mechanisms of equipment, and more.
-It is also the Government's plan to improve and expand training and other activities for teachers to improve their ICTs-based teaching capabilities.
+Moreover, learning cybersecurity at the pre-tertiary education level is critical for the development of cybersecurity experts at the higher education stage; pre-tertiary learning is equally required for conventional ICTs experts and ICTs users to become cybersecurity literate.
+The Government will further promote elementary and secondary education nurturing practical skills, scientific for: understanding of information, and participatory attitudes towards the data-driven society; facilitating understanding of information morality, including information security, and other associated understandings; and fostering logical thinking capability and understandings of ICTs as well as the basic mechanisms of equipment, and more.
+It is also the Government's plan to improve and expand training and other activities for teachers to improve their ICTsbased teaching capabilities.